Gromov hyperbolicity III: an improved geometric characterization and its applications: Introduction

+In the following, sometimes, we shall ignore the constant $C_0$ and simply say that $X$ is \emph{(Ahlfors) $Q$-regular}.

-Theorem \ref{Thm-B} improves the corresponding (metric space) result of Balogh-Buckley by weakening the requirement on underlying space, from supporting an abstract Poincar\'e inequality (or being Loewner) to the weaker geometric annular quasiconvexity.
-But the assumption on the existence of a $Q$-regularity measure is somewhat unnature as all the three conditions are purely metric.
-It is thus natural to ask \begin{Ques} Does the geometric characterization of Gromov hyperbolicty hold in general metric spaces without a reference measure? \end{Ques} Note that the involved constants in Theorem \ref{Thm-B} depend not only on each other and the dimension $Q$, but also on \emph{$\diam(\Omega)$} and \emph{the constants associated to annular quasiconvexity}.
-One would wonder whether these latter dependences on $\diam(\Omega)$, $C_0$ and $C_1$ are really necessary.
-These basic questions are direct motivations of the current paper.
+Theorem \ref{Thm-B} improves the corresponding (metric space) result of Balogh-Buckley by weakening the requirement on the underlying spaces, from supporting an abstract Poincar\'e inequality (or being Loewner) to a weaker geometric assumption, that is, the annular quasiconvexity.
+But the assumption on the existence of an Ahlfors regular measure is somewhat unnatural as all the three conditions are purely metric.
+It is thus natural to ask \begin{Ques} Does the geometric characterization of Gromov hyperbolicty hold in general metric spaces without any reference measure? \end{Ques} Note that the constants involved in Theorem \ref{Thm-B} depend not only on each other and the dimension $Q$, but also on \emph{$\diam(\Omega)$} and \emph{the constant associated with the annular quasiconvexity}.
+One would wonder whether the dependence on $\diam(\Omega)$ and $C_1$ are really necessary.
+These basic questions are the direct motivation of the present paper.